Bell P-59 Airacomet: Design and development

-The crated prototype had been built on the second floor of a disused Pierce-Arrow factory, but its components were too big to fit through any elevator and required a hole to be broken in the brick outer wall to remove the first XP-59A.
+The crated prototype had been built on the second floor of a disused Trico Plant 2 factory, but its components were too big to fit through any elevator and required a hole to be broken in the brick outer wall to remove the first XP-59A.
 It was shipped to Muroc Army Air Field (today, Edwards Air Force Base) in California on 12 September 1942 by train for flight testing.
 The aircraft first became airborne during high-speed taxiing tests on 1 October with Bell test pilot Robert Stanley at the controls, although the first official flight was made by Colonel Laurence Craigie the next day.
 While being handled on the ground, the aircraft was fitted with a dummy propeller to disguise its true nature.
 When heavy rains flooded Rogers Dry Lake at Muroc in March 1943, the second prototype was towed 35 mi to Hawes Field, an auxiliary airfield of Victorville Army Airfield, later George Air Force Base, over a public road.
 After one flight on 11 March, security concerns caused the jet to be transferred to nearby Harper Lake where it remained until 7 April.

 Five of the Airacomets, a pair of XP-59As, two YP-59As, and a P-59B had open-air flight observer cockpits (similar to those of biplanes) fitted in the nose with a small windscreen, replacing the armament bay.
 The XP-59As were used for flight demonstrations and testing, but one of the latter pair was used as a "mother ship" for the other modified YP-59A during remote control trials in late 1944 and early 1945.
 After the drone crashed during take-off on 23 March, a P-59B was modified to serve as its replacement.
 During diving trials in 1944, one YP-59A was forced to make a belly landing and another crashed when its entire empennage broke away.

 Over the following months, tests on the prototypes and pre-production P-59s revealed a multitude of problems including poor engine response and reliability (common shortcomings of all early turbojets), poor lateral and directional stability at speeds over 290 mph, so that it tended to "snake" and was a poor gunnery platform.
 The performance was greatly hampered by the insufficient thrust from its engines that was far below expectations.
 The Army Air Force conducted combat trials against propeller-driven Lockheed P-38J Lightning and Republic P-47D Thunderbolt fighters in February 1944 and found that the older aircraft outperformed the jet.
 It, therefore, decided that the P-59 was best suited as a training aircraft to familiarize pilots with jet-engine aircraft.